Co-Founder and CEO, The Code It Company, Pakistan and Out Of Box Ltd, U.K.

 Nousheen studied at the Business School, after gaining her MSc in Management at the University of Sheffield.
 As Co-Founder and CEO of Out of the Box Ltd, U.K and The Code It Company, Pakistan, she is responsible for releasing some of the newest and most innovative apps and websites to support the local industry as well as global clients.

-In January 2016 Nousheen was announced as first runner up for a prestigious British Council award celebrating outstanding achievements of the UK’s international alumni.
-Nousheen was nominated for the Entrepreneurial Award in Pakistan and was announced as first runner up at the ceremony on Saturday.
 She commented: "I feel very honoured and humbled to be one of the finalists.
-I think it is largely accredited to my training at LUBS - and to my supervisors Chris Forde and Andrew Robinson for their mentorship and support during my PhD."
+I think it is largely accredited to my training at the Business School - and to my supervisors Chris Forde and Andrew Robinson for their mentorship and support during my PhD."